The Port Town of Véraldo

 Fateful Encounter

-Anyway, I don't need to cut parchment right now, so I looked for other magic items.
+Anyway, I didn't need to cut parchment right now, so I browsed for other magic items.

 "Golems?
 Those exist?"

 "Sure.
-They're pricier than a wagon-and-horses set, though."
+They're pricier than a wagon and horse set, though."

 "Got anything more practical?"